cinc2023/cinc2023.github.io/pages/challenge.md

 ## 2023 George B. Moody PhysioNet Challenge

-2023 George B. Moody PhysioNet Challenge has been announced.This year's challenge is on predicting neurological recovery from coma after cardiac arrest.\
+[The George B. Moody PhysioNet Challenge 2023](https://moody-challenge.physionet.org/2023/){: target="_blank"} invites participants to predict outcome for comatose patients in the hours following resuscitation from cardiac arrest.

-The first deadline is **April 8, 2023**.
+The Georgi B. Moody PhysioNet Challenge asks participants to design and implement working, open-source algorithms that, based only on the provided electroencephalogram (EEG) recordings and routine patient data, can predict good and poor outcomes for patients.

+> **2023 Challenge**

+"Predicting Neurological Recovery from Coma After Cardiac Arrest"

+> **First deadline - April 8, 2023**

 Requirements, links to code and data, and background can be found at [George B. Moody PhysioNet Challenge 2023 announcement](https://moody-challenge.physionet.org/2023/){: target="_blank"}.

-&nbsp;
+More information about current and past Challenges, including [important details](https://moody-challenge.physionet.org/faq/){: target="_blank"} about scoring and test data for previous Challenges are available at the George B. Moody PhysioNet Challenge website.

-[PhysioNet Challenge](https://physionetchallenges.org/){: .btn .btn--info .btn--large}{: target="_blank"}
+[PhysioNet Challenge](https://physionetchallenges.org/){: .btn .btn--info .btn}{: target="_blank"}

 [Top of page](#top){: .btn}